David0tt/DeepGTAV/Readme.md

 ## Data Generation using VPilot
 VPilot uses simple Python commands to interact with DeepGTAV.
-Examples of how VPilot can be used are shown in `VPilot/drive_FOR_PRESENTATION.py`.
-The currently best ready to use data generation script is `VPilot/drive_LOW_USED_GENERATION.py`.
-With data generated with this script good performances have been achieved in object detection training, as can be seen in my Bachelors Thesis.
+Examples of how VPilot can be used are shown in `VPilot/presentation_VisDrone.py`.

+The other scripts in the `VPilot` folder starting with `datageneration_` can be used to generate different synthetic training data matching different real world datasets.

+To do data generation simply run GTAV.
+When the game has loaded run one of the respective data generation scripts and specify the Export directory, e.g.:

+      python .\VPilot\datageneration_VisDrone.py --save_dir "C:\DeepGTAV_Exportdir\"

+Then open the GTAV window again, ESC from the menu and the data generation should be starting.

+In some rare cases the game crashes when the player is in a building while starting a data generation script.
+To prevent this leave the building before starting the data generation.

+### VPilot messages
+For an in depth understanding of the VPilot message interface, the best way to start is to look at the file `VPilot\deepgtav\messages.py`.
+The function signatures of the `__init__` should be realtively self explanatory.

 ## Modification of GTAV
 In general DeepGTAV should work stable with modifications of GTAV.